Invest Or Pay Off Debt? Why You Should Do Both

 As a general rule of thumb, if the interest rate on your debt exceeds the average annual returns on a reasonable investment (7% to 10%), it’s best to pay off the debt first.
 That’s because, on paper, any potential profits from your investments will be wiped out by your interest payments, so there’s little point in investing until the debt is cleared.

-Some experts say that any debt above 6% should be paid off before investing.
-Depending on your situation, you might consider the more conservative 6% threshold as well.
+Some experts say that you should pay off any debt above 6% before investing.
+Depending on your situation, you might consider the more conservative 6% threshold instead of 7%.

 » MORE: How to get out of debt